neo4j-partners/amazon-cloud-formation-neo4j/aws/README.md

 This often doesn't work and comes with numerous limitations.
 One on filesize (which doesn't apply to S3), another in that it doesn't validate everything.

+## Testing Deployed Stacks

-## Scanning Clusters after startup for debugging purposes
+### Scanning Clusters after startup for debugging purposes

 Check the `scan-cluster.sh` script, which can gather metrics for everything in a deployed stack; useful if something is going wrong.

+### Stress Tests

+Run the stress tests in this repo, and verify with the followers that they received all data.

+### NMap

+Run nmap to enumerate ports on the VMs and ensure that only bolt and HTTPS are open.

 ## List AMIs